TRI-COMMUNITY GREENWAY:

 Directions:

-To Start from the Wedgemere Station parking lot [Southern End]; (Fee; $1 per hr 7 am and 6 pm M-F, maximum charge $5 per day.
-Otherwise Free).
+To Start from the Wedgemere Station parking lot [Southern End];

 Tri-Community Greenway:

-Horn Pond Bike Path:
+Horn Pond Bike Path Route:

-Head left along the wide paved trail out to Skillings Rd and continue right.
-This brings you to the intersection of Skillings, Main and Lake St. Follow the crosswalk over to Lake St where you'll pick up the Horn Pond Bike Path on your right.
-Wide, paved, shaded corridor follows Horn Pond Brook out to a cul-de-sac.
+Starting from the Tri-Community Greenway next to Winchester HS [Southeastern End]; [Re-zeroing Mileage] Travel through the tunnel underneath the MBTA tracks to Ciarcia Field parking lot.
+Head left, along the wide paved trail out to Skillings Rd and continue right.
+This brings you to the intersection of Skillings, Main and Lake St. Follow the crosswalk over to Lake St, where you'll pick up the wide, paved Horn Pond Bike Path Route on your right.
+Map Board.
+This shaded corridor travels Northwest, along Horn Pond Brook, out to a cul-de-sac.
 Travel on-road (residential) out to Middlesex St and continue right.
-Continue straight along Sylvester Ave to the end [MILE MARKER 2.2 (distance from the O MILE MARKER] where a short paved trail takes you out to Lake Terrace.
-This leads up to Lake Ave and Horn Pond Recreation Area at 1.2 miles.
-[Re-zeroing Mileage] Head left on-road (sidewalk available) and you'll come to the Horn Pond Boat Launch parking lot (restrooms) on your right.
-Just past the parking lot follow a wide cement path through a grove of trees to a paved trail that passes the Pumping Station.
-You'll pass by a map board and come to an intersection.
-Bear right to the next intersection at 1.5 miles [0.3 miles] and again bear right.
+Middlesex St becomes Sylvester Ave.
+The street dead ends.
+Here, you'll pick up a short paved trail at 1 mile, that travels through the woods to Lake Terrace.
+Continue on-road (residential), up to *Lake Ave & Lake Terrace.
+Horn Pond Recreation Area is across the street.
+Head left, on-road (sidewalk available) and you'll come to the Horn Pond Boat Launch parking lot (restrooms) on your right after 1.3 miles and the start of the Horn Pond Loop Trail.

 HH